 Massao’s work is always a delicate balance between autobiography, topography and politics, and as such it is a good starting point for a novel form of poetry.
 Ramo was his first foray into his peculiar mix of documentary and poetry, Jardin the conscious application of a mature visual form of expression and in Sub Sole, using the journey of Ulysses as a loose guideline, Massao composed a lyrical, literary journey through cities along the Mediterranean Sea.

-His work often revolves around territory.
-In Ramo it was his ancestor’s Calabria, in Jardin the mythical space of the garden, found in the streets and parks of Madrid.
-In his new project, Massao is working on around the Mediterranean coasts, cradle of many civilisations, using the journey of Ulysses as a loose guideline.
+His point of view is always intimate, his use of a soft focus, a tight cropping and a narrow depth of field evokes touch.
+If his narrative style were to be translated to a literary form, it would be something like a stream of consciousness.
+His work often revolves around territory where he likes to wander.
+In Ramo it was his ancestor’s Calabria, in Jardin the mythical space of the garden, found in the streets and parks of Madrid, in Sub Sole it is the coast of the Mediterranean, cradle of many civilisations.
 The scope of his work is profoundly political, as it is rooted in the need to explore how humans relate to the spaces (both cultural and geographical) they inhabit.